BinarySoftware/Enso-Markdown/README.md

  - Important - Just add `!` before the segment title
  - Info - Just add `?` before the segment title
  - Example - Just add `>` before the segment title

+ And this is how particular sections will look like after rendering: